Skip to content Daycare and Education Guidance - International House Helsinki

 Basic education covers grades 1-9.
 Compulsory schooling is until the age of 18, which means that after finishing basic education, young people will have to move on to study in upper secondary education.

-Learn more about Finnish education.
+Learn more about Finnish education opens in new tab opens in new tab.